Contents

 Available Software

 The following table lists the software packages and versions that are currently available in SciApps.
 Current version release dates are listed in parentheses in the format YYMMDD (MMDD = ---- or DD = -- indicates no precision on release date below year or month, respectively).
 Available older versions of software titles are listed in italics.
-See the FAQ for instructions to access old versions of IDL; contact the SciApps Administrator for instructions to access old versions of other software.
+See the FAQ for instructions to access old versions of IDL; old versions of other software (except IRAF) are generally not easily accessible without exploring the SciApps installation tree.
+Columns shaded in grey are frozen distributions that have not been updated for one or more SciApps update cycles.

 (see FAQ)